 Yet, those in the middle and lower classes carry the heaviest tax burden.
 Here in Florida, we enjoy not paying state personal income taxes, relying on the businesses and industries in the state to pay their fair share of the tax burden.
-We should apply that policy nationally, where those considered lower class pay 0% personal income tax, those in the middle class pay just 10% (2%-14% lower than the Trump tax rate), and those in the top 10% pay higher rates that increase with income.
+We should apply that policy nationally, where anyone under 200% of the poverty level pays 0% personal income tax, those in the upper-middle class pay just 10% (2%-14% lower than the Trump tax rate), and those in the higher income brackets pay higher rates that increase with income.

 Our entire economy is income-taxed based - meaning 90% of the federal government’s money comes from our income taxes.
 Only 10% comes from business and other taxes.
 Those proportions are one of the many reasons why our federal deficit continues to climb.